 If the applicant is 16 or 17 the applicant and one of the applicant's legal guardians* must sign the application form.

 If the applicant is under 16, all of the applicant's legal guardians* must sign the application form on their behalf.

 *Parents are legal guardians

 If you are under the age of 18 in paid employment you cannot join KiwiSaver through your employer.
 You can only join through a KiwiSaver provider, as detailed above.

-If you are a KiwiSaver member under 18 and in paid employment (with income subject to PAYE) you must contribute 3%, 4%, or 8% through your employer, unless you are on a contributions holiday.
+If you are a KiwiSaver member under 18 and in paid employment (with income subject to PAYE) you must contribute 3%, 4%, 6%, 8% or 10% through your employer, unless you are on a Savings Suspension.

 If you are under 18 you will not receive: